 TTAG: We’re interested in buying a suppressor.
 What’s next?

 Bowes: Determine if suppressor ownership is legal in your state of residence.
-You can check our website to see the states that allow suppressor ownership.
+You can check here to see the states that allow suppressor ownership.
 Currently, 42 states allow private ownership of suppressors.
 But even if you live in one of the states listed, you should still verify that owning a suppressor is legal in your area.